Hollywood Sign: Origin

 The sign was officially dedicated on 13 July 1923, intended to last only a year and a half.
 The rise of American cinema in Los Angeles during the Golden Age of Hollywood gave it widespread visibility, causing it to be left beyond that, for over a quarter of a century still spelling "Hollywoodland".
 In September 1932, 24-year-old actress Peg Entwistle died by suicide by climbing a workman's ladder up to the top of the 'H' and jumping to her death.

-The sign’s illumination was switched off about 1933, as the new owners decided it was too expensive.
+The sign’s illumination was switched off in about 1933, as the new owners decided it was too expensive.

 Deterioration and restoration

 In the 1970s, the sign reached its most dilapidated state.
 This image was taken shortly before the sign's 1978 restoration.

 1940s

 In time, the sign deteriorated.
 The letter H was destroyed in early 1944.
 A United Press report in 1949 indicated that winds were to blame, while the Los Angeles Times said that the H was destroyed by "vandals or windstorms."

 In 1949, the sign drew complaints from local residents, who called it an "eyesore and detriment to the community" and advocated its demolition.
 The Hollywood Chamber of Commerce protested against the sign's removal and offered to repair it.
 The Chamber entered into a contract with the City of Los Angeles Parks Department to repair and rebuild the sign.
 The contract stipulated that "LAND" be removed to spell "Hollywood" and reflect the district, not the "Hollywoodland" housing development.
 The restoration and removal of the "land" portion of the sign was conducted in September 1949.